loltan/DumbIdiot/README.md

 # Dumb Idiot
-Your best is still an idiot.
+**Your best is still an idiot.**

-Dumb Idiot is a Hammerspoon port of snare's idiot (https://github.com/snare/idiot) MacOS tool for reminding you not to be stupid with additional checks.
+Dumb Idiot is a Hammerspoon port of snare's idiot (https://github.com/snare/idiot) to remind you not to be stupid.
+Dumb Idiot's contribution is support for even more checks.

 The tool is mostly designed for people who harden their devices but sometimes poke holes in their hardening for a quick test and then forget to turn them back on.